Blue-black grassquit

-The blue-black grassquit (Volatinia jacarina) is a small Neotropical bird in the tanager family, Thraupidae.
-It is the only member of the genus Volatinia.
-It is a common and widespread bird that breeds from southern Mexico through Central America, and South America as far as northern Chile, Argentina, and Paraguay, and in Trinidad and Tobago.
-A male was also observed in Graham County, Arizona, on July 15 and July 17, 2023.
+The blue-black grassquit (Volatinia jacarina) is a small Neotropical bird in the family Thraupidae, the tanagers and allies.
+It is found in Mexico, every Central American country, every mainland South American country, in Trinidad and Tobago, and in Grenada.

-This species is sexually dimorphic; the male is glossy blue with some white under the wing.
-The female is brown above and pale buff with darker streaks below.

-Taxonomy
+Taxonomy and systematics

-The blue-black grassquit was described by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae under the binomial name Tanagra jacarina.
+The blue-black grassquit was formally described by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae under the binomial name Tanagra jacarina.
 Linnaeus based his description on the "Jacarni" that was described in 1648 by the German naturalist Georg Marcgrave in his Historia Naturalis Brasiliae.
 The type locality is eastern Brazil.
 The specific epithet jacarina is derived from the Tupi language and was used for a type of finch.
-The blue-black grassquit is now the only species placed in the genus Volatinia and was introduced in 1850 by the German naturalist Ludwig Reichenbach.
+The blue-black grassquit is now the only species in the genus Volatinia that was introduced in 1850 by the German naturalist Ludwig Reichenbach.
 The genus name is a diminutive of the Latin volatus meaning "flying".

 Within the tanager family Thraupidae the blue-black grassquit is in the subfamily Tachyphoninae and is a member of a clade that contains the genera Conothraupis and Creurgops.

-The blue-black grassquit was formerly placed with the buntings in the subfamily Emberizinae rather than with the tanagers in Thraupinae within an expanded family Emberizidae.
+It was formerly placed with the buntings in the subfamily Emberizinae rather than with the tanagers in Thraupinae within an expanded family Emberizidae.